 The mushrooms consumed included freshly cooked golden, oyster, shiitake and white button mushrooms as well as dried and canned mushrooms, but the researchers said it is likely that other types of mushrooms also would have beneficial effects.
 MCI is a stage between cognitive decline associated with aging and dementia.
 It may involve some memory loss although changes can be subtle and generally don’t affect everyday life.
 The researchers suggested that a compound called ergothioneine (ET) found in almost all types of mushrooms may be responsible for the apparent protection against MCI, although other compounds in mushrooms may be contributing to the benefits observed.

 This long-term study, combined with my love of mushrooms, should inspire us to find ways of incorporating them into our diet, almost daily.
 Grocery stores have done a far better job of providing a variety of mushrooms, often with pre-cut options for convenience.
-For an easy way of incorporating fungi into your diet, simply sauté them in a bit of extra-virgin olive oil and freshly chopped garlic and serve!
+For an easy way of incorporating fungi into your diet, simply sauté them in a bit of extra-virgin olive oil and serve!

 Today’s Health Topics

 Ask Dr. Weil's Q&A

 |Discover Dr. Weil for Origins Mega-Mushroom Collection.
 This collection is formulated with a signature blend of soothing Mushrooms to help calm sensitivity and irritation, boost resilience and reduce visible redness.
 Use code WEILGIFT at checkout.